AdaCore/ada_language_server/README.md

 increase the memory usage.
 This is also the case when using aggregate projects.
 These measures were taken using both Resident Set Size and [Valgrind massif](https://valgrind.org/docs/manual/ms-manual.html) on Ubuntu 22.04LTS.

+### Known Problems and Workarounds

+In case a file can be compile successfully and references/navigations requests are failing because of a Property_Error, it can indicates an internal [Libadalang](https://github.com/AdaCore/libadalang) issue and it may block requests across the entire project.
+We recommend to [open an issue](https://github.com/AdaCore/ada_language_server/issues/new) and as a workaround, you can exclude the problematic file from analysis by adding it to the `IDE'Excluded_Source_Files` list attribute in your project configuration.

 ## Supported LSP Server Requests

 See [WiKi page](https://github.com/AdaCore/ada_language_server/wiki/Supported-LSP-requests)